Sky Captain and the World of Tomorrow: Principal photography and post-production

 Conran and Avnet were able to cut costs considerably by shooting the entire movie in 26 days — far less than the three-to-four month schedules usually allotted to blockbuster films — on high-definition video using a Sony HDW-F900 and working on three blue screens, mainly on Stage 2 (George Lucas Stage) at Elstree Studios in London, England with one notable exception.
 Conran wrote a scene that was added later in which Polly talks to her editor in his office that was shot on a physical set because there was no time to shoot it on a blue screen soundstage.
 The footage from the HD camera was run through a switcher and then through a Macintosh computer running Final Cut Pro that allowed the filmmakers to line up the animatics with the live onstage footage.
 Conran said, "I don't know how we would have made this movie.
 It's really what allowed us to line up everything, given there was nothing there."
 After each day of shooting, footage was edited and sent overnight to editors in Los Angeles who added CG and sent it back.

 After filming ended, they put together a 24-minute presentation and took it to every studio in June 2003.
 There was a lot of interest and Avnet selected the studio that gave Conran the most creative control.
 They needed studio backing to finish the film's ambitious visuals.
 At one point, the producer remembers that Conran was "working 18 to 20 hours a day for a long period of time.
 It's 2,000 some odd CG shots done in one year, and we literally had to write code to figure out how to do this stuff!"
 Most of the post-production work was done on Mac workstations using After Effects for compositing and Final Cut Pro for editing (seven workstations were dedicated to visual effects and production editing).
 The distinctive look of the film was achieved by running footage through a diffusion filter and then tinting it in black and white before color was blended, balanced and added back in.

 Laurence Olivier, who died in 1989, posthumously appears as the villain and mad scientist Dr. Totenkopf.
 His likeness was produced using digitally manipulated archival BBC footage of the actor and thus adding one more film to his repertoire.
 A similar technique was used two years later in Superman Returns (2006) with Marlon Brando.

 Avnet cultivated a calculated release for the movie by first moving its release date from mid-2004, one week before Spider-Man 2, to September.
-He courted the Internet press and finally made an appearance at the San Diego Comic-Con with key cast members in an attempt to generate some advance buzz.
+He courted the Internet press and finally made an appearance at San Diego Comic-Con with key cast members in an attempt to generate some advance buzz.